MdShimulMahmud/information-management-system-for-educational-institution/README.md

 ### Class Information

-- Unregistered users can't see the information.User must be registered to see information.
+- Unregistered users can't see the information.
+The user must be registered to see the information.

   ![Class Information](DS_Store/classinfo.png)

 ### Teacher Information

-- Unregistered users can't see the information.User must be registered to see information.
+- Unregistered users can't see the information.
+The user must be registered to see the information.

   ![Teacher Information](DS_Store/teacher_info.png)

 ### Student Information

-- Unregistered users can't see the information.User must be registered to see information.
+- Unregistered users can't see the information.
+The user must be registered to see the information.

   ![Student Information](DS_Store/student_info.png)

 ### Parent Information

-- Unregistered users can't see the information.User must be registered to see information.
+- Unregistered users can't see the information.
+The user must be registered to see the information.

   ![Parent Information](DS_Store/parent_info.png)

 ### Create New Information

-- Only a registered user can create an information.
+- Only a registered user can create a piece of information.

   ![Create New Information](DS_Store/create_new.png)